remko/scons2ninja/README.md

 - Files that have dynamic content (i.e. content depending on other things than files, such as `Value`s), will not be regenerated automatically.
 This is a general problem with generator-based build systems.
 Delete the file if you want it to be regenerated.

+## TODO

+- Use the batching feature for SCons-generated files, when/if it is implemented in Ninja.
+  This allows to build all SCons-generated files in one SCons invocation, saving SCons startup time for every file.